Exploring The Abandoned Pennsylvania Turnpike

 The Abandoned PA Turnpike in Bedford County.

-Two eerily dark tunnels along the route, both roughly a mile long.
+Two eerily dark tunnels along the route, one more than a mile long.

 Water pooling inside the Sideling Hill Tunnel.